 - No Show or Late person will be called 15 minutes before blast off and given 10 minutes to respond, before being taken out of the tournament.
 If a boater doesn’t make the blast off, his non-boater will be placed with another Competitor at the discretion of the Tournament Director.
 The Tournament Director has final authority on all tournament matters.

-- Top Six Qualifications: The top six individual anglers and alternates based on standings from the defined tournament year will be used as the qualifier for the Georgia Bass Federation Nation.
-Participation in club Affiliation-sponsored B.A.S.S. tournaments and provided all participant’s entry fees and/or expense offsets are allocated from the club budget via club membership dues.
-Qualifications for said tournaments will be determined by the following: The individual anglers and alternates will be chosen based on rankings using standings from the tournament year ending a month before the Top Six Tournament.
-If any chosen angler cannot fish in an affiliation tournament, the standings from end of fishing year will be used to determine alternates, starting with the next place finisher and so on until an alternate angler is found to represent the club.
-All other participation in affiliation-sponsored (B.A.S.S.) events that are not funded with entry fee or expense offsets via budget allocation is left to the discretion of the member participants and the applicable tournament rules and regulations.
+- Top Six Qualifications: The individual anglers and alternates will be chosen based on rankings using standings from the tournament year ending a month before the Top Six Tournament.
+If any chosen angler cannot fish in the Top Six tournament, the standings from end of fishing year will be used to determine alternates, starting with the next place finisher and so on until an alternate angler is found to represent the club.

 - Ten (10) bonus points will be awarded for each meeting attended.